Barnwell: Six ugly NFL free falls, and what they mean for 2019

 I'm going to run through those six teams to see what went wrong.
 (Hint: It involves injuries!)
 I'll also be trying to find a lesson for them to learn heading into 2019 to avoid ending up in this situation again.

-I've used ESPN's Football Power Index (FPI) to find the moment in recent memory where their playoff odds peaked and added their present playoff odds heading into Week 14.
+I've used ESPN's Football Power Index (FPI) to find the moment this season when their playoff odds peaked and added their present playoff odds heading into Week 14.
 Let's start with a team that seemed like a playoff lock after Halloween before descending into disaster ...

 Jump to a team: